fallahn/xygine/tutorial/part_2/readme.md

 This looks very similar to creating a text entity in `MyFirstState`, with the difference that the `Text` component / font combo is replaced with a `Sprite` component and texture.
 The paddle is positioned based on a built-in constant `xy::DefaultSceneSize`.
-This is the same size as the StateStack's calculated view, so we can be sure that the paddle will be aligned relative to the bottom centre of the screen as we expect, regardless of the size or resolution of the window.
+This is the same size as the `StateStack`'s calculated view, so we can be sure that the paddle will be aligned relative to the bottom centre of the screen as we expect, regardless of the size or resolution of the window.

-To neaten up the layout of the paddle we can take the Sprite's texture bounds and use it to align the origin to the centre of the `Sprite`
+To neaten up the layout of the paddle we can take the `Sprite`'s texture bounds and use it to align the origin to the centre of the `Sprite`

     auto paddleBounds = entity.getComponent<xy::Sprite>().getTextureBounds();